kubesphere/website/content/en/docs/project-user-guide/application-workloads/container-image-settings.md

 - **RollingUpdate (Recommended)**

   If `.spec.template` is updated, the Pods in the StatefulSet will be automatically deleted with new pods created as replacements.
-Pods are updated in reserve ordinal order, sequentially deleted and created.
+Pods are updated in reverse ordinal order, sequentially deleted and created.
 A new Pod update will not begin until the previous Pod becomes up and running after it is updated.

 - **OnDelete**